rafaelpd887/rafaelpd887/README.md

 ## 👤 About Me

 - Focused on data science and MLOps
-- Experience building predictive models and data pipelines using Python and R
+- Experience building predictive models and data pipelines with Python and R
 - Interested in scalable data systems and ML engineering

 ## 💻 Tech